INTERPOL-Innovation-Centre/Relevant-Open-Source-projects-for-LEAs/README.md

 ## OSINT
 - [OSINT Framework](https://github.com/lockfale/OSINT-Framework) A list of sources for Open Source Inteligence.
-*We are working on an enhanced version of this repository which will be published here as a private repository and restricted for LEA use.*
+*We are working on an enhanced and LEA only version (['CNTL-Framework'](https://github.com/VinceICPO/CNTL-Framework)) which will be published here as a private repository and restricted for LEA use.*

 ## Cryptocurrencies Analystics
 - [GarphSense](https://github.com/graphsense) GraphSense is a Cryptocurrencies analytical tool is currently supports Bitcoin, BitcoinCash, Dash and Zcash.